firdausarshed/oop-portfolio-2024-firdausarshed/README.md

 2 Dice                     -- completed\
 3 Formatting Output        -- completed\
 4 Pin Encryption           -- completed\
-5 Sphere Calculation       -- completed
+5 Sphere1 Calculation       -- completed

 **5 and 6 Writing Classes and Methods**\
 **committed by 18th March**\
-1 Sphere       -- to do\
+1 Sphere1       -- to do\
 2 Books        -- to do\
 3 Bulb         -- to do\
 4 Accounts     -- to do\